wordofwarning/wordofwarning.org/current/2017-autumnwinter/pritchard/index.md

 #### Venue + Booking Details
 Dates: Friday 10 + Saturday 11 November 2017, 8pm
 <a href="http://www.google.co.uk/maps/place/M3+6HU" target="_blank">Venue: Adelphi Court</a>, off Cannon Street, Salford, M3 6HU
-<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Tickets: available to reserve online from Fri 27 Oct</a>, Pay What You Decide in person on the evening: cash and/or food accepted with all proceeds donated to Salford Foodbank†.<br>With a limited capacity, **ALL reservations will be released at 7.45pm each night**, please arrive early at Adelphi Court to collect a ticket.
+<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Tickets: available to reserve online from Fri 27 Oct</a>, Pay What You Decide in person on the evening: cash and/or food accepted with all proceeds donated to Salford Foodbank†.
+*With a limited capacity, **ALL reservations will be released at 7.45pm each night**, please arrive early at Adelphi Court to collect a ticket.*
 Box Office Tel: 07488 308 111 (Word of Warning)
 † *All food and cash collected donated to Salford Foodbank — <a href="http://salford.foodbank.org.uk/give-help/donate-food" target="_blank">click here</a> for a list of suggested items.*